When Parents Become More Like Your Child

 Coping with Problems

-As their child, it requires a delicate balance to help in a way that does not demean them or make them feel like a child.
+As their child, it requires a delicate balance to help in a way that does not demean them or make them feel like your child.
 Asking the question “what do you want me to do?” helped us in some situations.
 At other times, offering several suggestions and making a decision as a family was the way to go.
 And in some cases, like the macular degeneration grant, telling dad “It’s OK, let me look in the files, call them and find out what’s going on” was the right thing to do.

 - Researching the answer to a problem is most likely beyond your parents once their coping mechanisms are fragile.
 Doing the research for them, offering alternatives that recognize it is still their house/life and giving my opinion when asked for, worked for us.
 And if action is beyond them, doing it for them with permission, is the solution